atbaclado/dummy-bank/readme.md

    - Make sure authentication still works.
 8. **Add `name` field to the `User` model.**
    - This field will contain the user's full name retrieved from Twitter sign in.
-9. **Display user's name in profile page**
-   - If the name is not available, display email instead.
+9.   - If the name is not available, display email instead.
 10. **Optimize the database queries in the `/transfer` route**
    - There are four queries that could be optimized:
      - Getting the sender `User` instance